-It is the mission of the College of Education to prepare educational and mental health leaders who demonstrate the knowledge, skills and dispositions needed to serve others and who further the values and practices of their respective professions.
-We seek to inspire our candidates in the Vincentian tradition, and to foster core values of professional commitment and responsibility, professional relationships, and critical thinking and reflective practice.
+It is the mission of the College of Education to prepare leaders in educational and clinical professions, who demonstrate the knowledge, skills and dispositions needed to serve others and who further the values and practices of their respective professions in a global society.
+We seek to inspire our candidates in the Vincentian tradition and to foster core dispositions of professional commitment and responsibility, professional relationships and critical thinking, and reflective practice.

-As a faculty, we are committed to developing programs with courses, clinical experiences and assessments based on the following three complementary orientations:
+As a faculty, we are committed to developing programs with courses, clinical experiences and assessments based on the following three complementary dimensions: (1) Student Centering Through

-(1) Student Centering Through Constructivist Practice
+Constructivist Practice

-This orientation is based on the belief that knowledge is created and developed by learners and is influenced by the experiences, values and multiple identities (e.g., race, class, culture, gender, nationality, exceptionality, language of individuals).
-This perspective drives us to place the prior knowledge and experiences of students at the core of our instructional practice and facilitate their development through meaningful exploration.
-Constructivist practice invites candidates to be active participants in their own development and to view knowledge - in theory and in practice - as fluid social constructions that are made and remade through reflective interactions with social, cultural and natural phenomena.
+This orientation is based on the belief that knowledge is created and developed by learners and is influenced by experiences, values, and multiple identifies (e.g., race, class, culture, gender, nationality, exceptionality, and language of individuals.)
+This perspective drives us to place the prior knowledge and experiences of students at the core of our institutional practice and facilitate their development through meaningful exploration.
+Constructivist practice invites candidates to be active participants in their in theory and in practice - as fluid social constructions that are made and re-made through reflective interactions with social, cultural, and natural phenomena.

-(2) A Process-Product Framework
+(2) Evidence-Based Practice

 Throughout our programs, we also emphasize that education and counseling are most effective when they acknowledge the interdependence of process and product.
-These are not opposites; rather, they are part of each other as seen, for example, when candidates use a process of critical and creative thought to produce and implement pedagogical approaches or counseling strategies.
-These outcomes or "products" are themselves part of processes because they represent points on each candidate's developmental continuum.
-With this individualized framework for growth, there are multiple paths to effective practice and we encourage educators and counselors to continuously examine and implement a wide range of research-based best practices.
+These are not opposites; rather they are part of each other as seen, for example, when candidates use a process of critical and creative thought to produce and implement pedagogical approaches or counseling strategies.
+These outcomes or "products" are themselves part of processes since they represent points on each candidate's developmental continuum.
+With this individualized framework of growth, there are multiple paths to effective practice and we encourage educators and counselors to continuously examine and implement a wide range of research-based best practices.